 - Flood Child by Emily Diamand

 - The Last Policeman and its sequels by Ben H Winters

-Whenever I can, I will link to the artist’s website so be sure to click their name and check out their other work!
+Whenever I can, I will link to the artist’s website or social media so be sure to click their name and check out their other work!